Introduction to ALPR Systems

 As ticketless solutions become more common—especially in a post-COVID world—it’s not surprising that the application areas thriving the most from ALPR technology are parking and access control systems.
 By acquiring license plate data with appropriate tech, entering it into a designated system, and comparing the new data according to the system’s main purpose, complete procedures can be fully automated and made virtually touchless.

-Although ALPR-based traffic monitoring, tolling, and access control systems can indeed be a blessing, some question the overall safety of such systems.
-After all, how can theft be thwarted if there is nobody standing guard at parking lots or fuel stations?
+Although ALPR-based traffic monitoring, tolling, and access control systems can be a blessing, some question the overall safety of such systems.
+After all, how can theft be thwarted if nobody stands guard at parking lots or fuel stations?

 Thankfully, ALPR can take care of that as well.
 All you need is the combination of good license plate recognition technology and a database that sends an alert when something is off, i.e., an unknown driver trying to steal the vehicle from the garage.
 Our partner in New Zealand, Focus Digital Security Solutions, created an effective system that virtually eliminated the phenomenon known as drive-off fuel theft by creating an alert system based on the database of a well-known retail crime intelligence platform.